1966–67 NBA season: San Francisco Warriors

 The other Warrior star emerging was center Nate Thurmond.
-A former protégé of Chamberlain, Thurmond ranked second in the NBA in rebounds and blocks while adding 19 points per game.

-Five other Warriors scored ten points per game or better under coach and former Celtic Bill Sharman.
+A former protégé of Chamberlain, Thurmond ranked second in the NBA in rebounds while scoring 19 points per game.
+Five others averaged 10 points or more under first-year head coach Bill Sharman, whose up-tempo offense took the league by storm until myriad injuries slowed it down the stretch.

 Playoffs

-The NBA was now at ten teams, thanks to the addition of the Chicago Bulls.
-With two-five team divisions now, the NBA had four playoff teams from both the East and West, with just two NBA teams missing the post-season tournament.
 Chicago surpassed the Detroit Pistons for the last spot in the West, putting America's second-largest city in the playoffs, which continued to become a larger television event each year.